SyllverS/100-Fucked-up-juice/(DONOT)README.txt

-Step 1: Go to "releases", check for the latest version Step 2: Download "Source code(zip)"
-Step 3: Go to Steam, Orange Juice - Browse local files Step 4: Go to "mods"
+Step 1: Go to Steam, Orange Juice - Browse local files Step 2: Go to "mods"
-Step 5: Delete older versions of 100% fucked up juice Step 6: Put the new version in the folder
+Step 3: Delete older versions of 100% fucked up juice Step 4: Put 100% fucked up juice in the folder
-Step 7: Start game then check Options - mods to check if it works Step 8: You stepped on my bomb
+Step 5: Start game then check Options - mods to check if it works Step 6: You stepped on my bomb

                              ____
                      __,-~~/~    `---.